 CURL upload file allows you to send data to a remote server.
-The command-line tool supports web forms integral to every web system.
+The command-line tool supports web forms integral to every web system, including multipart form data and file input fields.

 When you execute a CURL file upload for any protocol (HTTP, FTP, SMTP, and others), you transfer data via URLs to and from a server.
-In this post, I’ll guide you through uploading file data using the HTTP protocol on CURL successfully.
+In this post, I’ll guide you through uploading file data using the HTTP protocol on CURL successfully, including how to handle different file types like binary files and array files.
 But before we dive into the nitty-gritty…

 What is CURL?